Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Dependencies

 - Eigen 3.4.0, a free, open-source, efficient and comprehensive linear algebra library made for C++.
 Website: https://eigen.tuxfamily.org/index.php
 - Boost (C++ Libraries) 1.77.0, a free, open-source set of libraries with applications in a wide variety of areas.
-Currently only used for some special mathematical functions.
+Used for some template maths functions and its MPFR class wrapper.
 Website: https://www.boost.org
+- The GNU Multi Precision Arithmetic Library (GMP), a C library that provides support for arbitrary precision arithmetic.
+While it has arbitrary-precision floating-point types, MPFR is preferred.
+This library is a prerequisite for MPFR.
+Website: https://gmplib.org/
 - The GNU Multiple Precision Floating-Point Reliable Library (GNU MPFR), a C library that provides support for arbitrary-precision floating-point computation.
 Website: https://www.mpfr.org

 ## Notes